msihly/OneMark-Original-Public/README.md

 * Updated `searchBookmarks()` to use ES6 destructuring assignment and `map()` array function in place of repetitive code where applicable
 * Updated `db-connect.php` to use environment variables instead of hardcoded database credentials
 * Updated `main.js` and `login.js` to use string literals instead of concatenation
+* Add monitoring plug-in to Heroku to keep dyno active 24/7
+    * Achieved with NewRelic Synthetics ping option at an interval of 15 minutes
+* Replace `page-load.js` module with in-line PHP to remove noticeable delay
+    * Change `index.html` and `main.html` to use `.php` extensions and all references in JS and PHP files
+    * Use PHP header to redirect immediately without following code execution instead of JS window.location.href
+* Modify `get-bookmarks.php` to reduce page loading lag
+    * Move assignment of bookmark-tags to `getAllBookmarks(...)` function
+    * Replace foreach loop calling `getBookmarkTag(...)` on each bookmark in `getAllBookmarks(...)` to get all bookmark-tags for selected user at once
+        * Loop through all tags retrieved to check if `BookmarkID` matches and add tags to `Tags` field of returned bookmarks array
+        * Script execution reduced from average of `~160ms` to `~90ms`
+* Replace `window.onload` with `DOMContentLoaded` event listener
+* Edit modal - remove image button (set to no image url)
+* Logo - Book with visible bookmark
+* Lazy-load elements not in viewport using `IntersectionObserver`
+* Update `insertInlineMessage()` to fade in with a 1 iteration keyframe animation
+* Merged upload- and edit-bookmark modals into one dynamic modal
+    * Removed several extraneous element attributes related to differentiating between elements on edit and upload modals
+    * Modified functions, event listeners, and global variables associated with previous configuration to now directly reference the unique elements on the bookmark-modal instead of dynamically creating IDs
+* Fixed `IntersectionObserver` implementation, which only observed images created at window load and not newly created bookmarks
+    * Observer is now created as a global variable and bookmark images are observed upon creation in `createBookmark()` instead of all at once on window load
+* Sort bookmarks (lexicographic, date created, date modified, ~~manual w/ drag & drop, etc.~~ visits)
+    * ~~Sort types only need one switch case per type (cascade ascending and descending to one case); reverse sorted array order for asc / desc~~ *Implementing the sort function this way would require two operations instead of one.
+Due to the simple one-line implementation for each sort, simply swapping the order of the elements for a reversal is less computationally expensive and simpler to write*
+    * Store current sort as global (transient) or in localStorage (persistent)
+    * Use large interval for sort index to allow insertion of new bookmarks without resorting
+    * Add visits column (default = 0) to Bookmarks db-table